ALL YOU NEED TO KNOW ABOUT AMPHETAMINES

 - presence of prescription or over-the-counter drugs taken by the person prior to taking the test.

 Despite the availability of home drug testing kits, laboratory tests are the most reliable way to confirm drugs of abuse.
-Moreover, it is important that a complete medical history should be taken to ensure that there are no obstacles that may interfere with the test to be performed.
+These include hair follicle exams like HairConfirm Regular Hair Drug Test Kit.
+Moreover, it is important that a complete medical history should be taken to ensure that there are no obstacles that may interfere with the AMP drug test to be performed.

 Prescription Drugs Cause a Positive Drug Test Result for Amphetamines